avular-robotics/user-container/README.md

 # User container for the Origin

-The user container is an example container that can be used to develop on the robot.
-It comes pre-installed with ROS and the necessary dependencies to run the robot.
+The user container is an example container that can be used to develop on the Origin.
+It comes pre-installed with ROS and the necessary dependencies to develop for the Origin.

-This guide will walk you through how to use the user container to develop on the robot.
+This guide will walk you through how to use the user container to develop on the Origin.

 ## Setting up the user container
-The user container is available on the robot by default at `/data/user/containers`.
+The user container is available on the Origin by default at `/data/user/containers`.
 If you want to update the user container files, or restore the user container to its default state, you can follow the following steps:

-1. SSH into the robot
+1. SSH into the Origin
 2. Remove the current user container files

 > [!WARNING]